git-altGit integration

 2

-Add the git-bridge container (docker-compose)
+Add the git-bridge container (For Docker-compose user Only)

 For users running a custom docker-compose.yml, add the following container configuration to your compose file: